kervin-bernardez/Course-Notes/Azure/AZ-900/AZ-900_note.md

 ### Tags

-- provides meta data on Azure resources
+- provides metadata on Azure resources

 ### Azure Monitor

-- collect, analyze and act on Activity logs and Metrics
+- collect, analyze, and act on Activity logs and Metrics

 ### Azure Service Health